-GrandBridge Energy Inc. (the "Corporation" or "GrandBridge Energy") was incorporated on May 2, 2022 under the Business Corporations Act (Ontario) by legal amalgamation (the "Amalgamation Transaction" as described in note 4) of the former entities: Energy+ Inc. ("Energy+") and Brantford Power Inc. ("BPI").
+GrandBridge Energy Inc. (the "Corporation" or "GrandBridge Energy") was incorporated on May 2, 2022 under the Business Corporations Act (Ontario) by legal amalgamation of its predecessor corporations.

 The Corporation is a rate regulated, municipally owned electricity distribution corporation incorporated under the laws of Ontario, Canada.
 The address of the Corporation's registered office is 39 Glebe St., Cambridge, Ontario, Canada.